• Skip to primary navigation

 Instructions

 • In a large saucepan, bring the water to a boil.
-Add the minute tapioca and boil over medium-low heat until clear, stirring occasionally.
+While stirring, slowly add the minute tapioca and boil over medium-low heat until clear, stirring occasionally.
 (It takes approx. 10 minutes.)

 8 c. water, 1 c. minute tapioca